dancancro/great-big-example-application/README.md

 * Puts the item to the server
 * when the Put returns from the server, dispatch an 'UPDATE_FROM_SERVER' event which contains the new item from the server in the payload
 * the reducer in response to 'UPDATE_FROM_SERVER' swaps out the item with the server item based on the id

+#### A note on object equality
+You will notice that in the reducer, object equality is not used when handling the update from server (PATCH action) but rather am checking the equality of the id.
+This is done deliberately so as not to introduce a race condition.
+You may not have considered this but any change to the note between sending the http Post/Put and invoking the PATCH action will result in a new object so an object equality check will always fail and effectively and 'orphan' the data returning from the server.

+#### A note on dirty and server based actions
+You will also notice that the reducer is concerned with the dirty flag and server based actions.
+This might seem like a cross concern for the reducer but the presence of a backend and the dirtiness of the data is intrinsic to the data model for the client and it should be indicated to the user to make it clear when the changes they are making have been persisted permanently.